Bob Jackson (football manager)

-Bob Jackson was the manager of the English football club Portsmouth F.C. from 1947 to 1952.
-Jackson led Pompey to two top league titles in the 1948–49 and 1949–50 seasons, the only in their history.
-He departed in the summer of 1952 to take over at ambitious second division club Hull City, but could not replicate the success he had at Fratton Park.
+Bob Jackson was the manager of the English football club Portsmouth from 1947 to 1952.
+Jackson led Pompey to consecutive First Division titles in the 1948–49 and 1949–50 seasons, the only titles in their history.
+He departed in the summer of 1952 to take over at ambitious Second Division club Hull City, but could not replicate the success he had at Fratton Park.